Upload the items listed below to your online application.

 InterExchange collaborates with a Dutch agency in the Netherlands, which will require a few additional items in most cases.
 These include the following in case you’d like to prepare them in advance.

 - High school or college diploma (if not finished high school you may upload a recent unofficial transcript).

 - The Netherlands requires scans of all pages (standard U.S. passports have 32), even blank pages.
 Please upload as one document.

 - Must be valid for at least six months beyond the end of your stay.

 - If you do not yet have your passport, please upload the receipt indicating you’ve applied for one.

 - Dear Host Family Letter

-- One-page intro letter written in English or Dutch to prospective host families describing experience, interests, motivations, etc.
+- Short intro letter to prospective host families describing experience, interests, etc.